Many people have dreamed of snakes at one point in their lives.

 You are likely familiar with the caduceus, the medical symbol with two snakes wound around a staff.

 Perhaps you also know of Asclepius, the Greek god of healing who was often depicted holding a rod with a snake wound around it.
-Asclepions, healing temples erected in honor of Asclepius, had floors covered in non-venomous snakes.
+Healing temples erected in honor of Asclepius, called Asclepions, had floors covered in non-venomous snakes.
 These sacred centers drew crowds of people who sought to incubate dreams in order to heal.

-Maybe you even know of Nehushtan, the bronze snake staff Moses carried to heal Israelites of snake bites.
+Maybe you are even familiar with Nehushtan, the bronze snake staff Moses carried to heal Israelites of snake bites.

 But did you know that the image of a snake wound around a rod first appeared circa 4000-3000 bc on a Sumerian vase dedicated to Ningishzida, the Lord of the Good Tree?
 Not only was Ningishzida the son of Ninazu, the Lord of Healing, Ningishzida was also depicted as a snake with a human head.
 He was one of two gatekeepers who protected Anu, God of Heaven, as well as a traveler through the netherworld (underworld.)1